 - Launch the YUMI.exe program on your Windows PC.

 - The first step is to select the USB drive.
-Simply click on the drop-down menu and select your USB drive.
+Simply click the drop-down menu and select your USB drive.
 Make sure to select the correct flash drive to prevent data loss.

 - In step 2, select the tool or OS you want to add to the USB drive.
 We have used the Manjaro Linux distribution here.